louisvarley/mbiiez/README.md

 Usablity is limited as there is no way beyond a name, to track a player between connections.

+## Useful Included Plugins

+There is an updater plugin, and it is active on the default version.
+This plugin will, based on the config scan for updates to MBII.
+It is recomended you only run the updater plugin on one instance.
+Although it can run on all instances
+There is a chance you could have 3 updaters all checking files at the same time.
+Ideally the updater would be moved to the core, but the core doesnt have it's own processes management like instances does.

 ## Get Involved
 This is still a little rough round the edges, i am NOT a full python dev, if anyone is interested in doing further development on this or pushing pull requests into this thats all fine with me.